 ADHD treatment begins with confirmation of the diagnosis followed by an educational effort.
 It is essential that the person affected and their family members understand what ADHD is.
 Often, the mere fact of "finally knowing" is a tremendous relief.

-Practical tips for children as well as practical tips for adults for adults for time management, task organization (e.g., memos, agenda, lists) and problem solving is vital for all, but this often requires specialized external help (e.g., psychologist, educator and occupational therapist).
+Useful tips for everyday life and school- work adaptations may help those struggling with ADHD.
+Time management, task organization (e.g., memos, agenda, lists) and problem solving is vital for all, but this often requires specialized external help (e.g., psychologist, educator and occupational therapist).

 Psychotherapeutic support may also be proposed, if needed.
 The approach must be structured, concrete and applied to daily life (e.g., cognitive-behavioural psychotherapy).
 Access to specific resources, be it for an assessment or for specialized coaching, is currently being developed in the Canadian public healthcare system and in other countries.